babybuddy/babybuddy-for-android/doc/index.md

-# Baby Buddy for Android documentation
+# Baby Buddy for Android

 The application will only work, if used in combintation with an running [Baby Buddy Server](https://docs.baby-buddy.net/).
 If you do not have